-Sometimes, the root canals are very fine or occasionally calcified or blocked, these can be difficult so an Endodontist with specialist equipment, such as an Operating Microscope, is of great help.
+Sometimes the root canals are very fine, calcified or blocked.
+These can be difficult to access and an Endodontist has specialist equipment including an Operating Microscope.

 This treatment can be done over 1-2 appointments.
 The Endodontist will discuss this and the cost with you during your consultation appointment.

 If the root canals are not able to be cleaned completely they can become infected causing an abscess at the end of the root.
 The tooth is carefully examined prior to treatment to assess this risk.

 The added risk is the strength of the tooth following root canal treatment.
 The structure of the dentine changes with the collagen component becoming weaker.
 The sides of a posterior tooth are at risk of fracturing following root canal treatment and added protection is needed.
 Often a crown is required which is done by your General Dentist, however a 6-12 month observation period is suggested before this is done to check that the treatment has been successful.

 Sometimes a vertical crack may develop in the root of a root filled tooth which can be related to the changed structure of the dentine and the technique used to clean and fill the canals.
 There is no treatment other than extraction for these vertical root fractures.